rrobetti/ojp-spring-boot-demo/README.md

 # ojp-spring-boot-demo
-Demo of integration of OJO into a simple Spring Boot App
+Demo of integration of OJP into a simple Spring Boot App